PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 Neighbors are returned as a `pcl::gpu::NeighborIndices` object, which contains all result indices packed into a one dimensional vector called `data`, as well as an additional vector called `sizes` which contains the number of results found for each individual query.
 These sizes can can be used to split the resulting indices as well as square distances by query.

-Radius search can be conducted with a single radius for all queries or, individual radii may be specified for each query, by passing a `pcl::gpu::Octree::Radiuses` object of the same size as the queries object to the radius search method.
-In this tutorial we will specify individual radii for each of our ten queries.
+Radius search can be conducted with a single radius for all queries or, an individual radius may be specified for each query, by passing a `pcl::gpu::Octree::Radiuses` object of the same size as the queries object to the radius search method.
+In this tutorial we will specify an individual radius for each of our ten queries.

 .. literalinclude:: sources/gpu_octree/gpu_octree.cpp
     :language: cpp